 BF: Ballet Folklorico Mexicano de Yale

 BCY: Brazil Club de Yale (inactive at La Casa as of Spring 2023)

-CAFE: Central Americans for Empowerment (new as of Spring 2020 - information coming soon)
+CAFE: Central Americans for Empowerment

 CAUSA: Cuban American Undergraduate Student Association

 The Cuban-American Undergraduate Student Association, better known as CAUSA, was established in 2005 to serve the needs of both Cuban and Cuban-American students by providing an open forum wherein to share and promote our common heritage.
-CAUSA also seeks to foster dialogue and raise public awareness pertaining to the social, political, and cultural issues affecting both the Cuban and the Cuban-American communities in the States and abroad.
+CAUSA also seeks to foster dialogue and raise public awareness pertaining to the social, political, and cultural issues affecting both the Cuban and the Cuban-American communities in the United States and abroad.

 CASY: Club of Argentine Students at Yale (inactive at La Casa as of Fall 2019)